dimas-fahmi/tusktask/SECURITY.md

 ## Contact

-For questions about this policy, contact dimas-fahmi on GitHub or email info@mail.dimasfahmi.pro.
+For questions about this policy, contact [dimas-fahmi](https://github.com/dimas-fahmi) on GitHub or email contact@dimasfahmi.pro.

 This policy is inspired by GitHub's recommended practices and may be updated periodically.
 Last updated: 15/12/2025.